onalennamoloabi/alx-low_level_programming/README.md

 - The C - Variables, if, else, while project
 - The C - More functions, more nested loops project
 - The C - Debugging project
+- The C - Pointers, Arrays and Strings
+More pointers, arrays and strings